Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 Februari 2025 01.33.40 UTC
+- WIB: Jumat, 14 Februari 2025 02.19.29 UTC
-- WITA: Jumat, 14 Februari 2025 02.33.40 UTC
+- WITA: Jumat, 14 Februari 2025 03.19.29 UTC
-- WIT: Jumat, 14 Februari 2025 03.33.40 UTC
+- WIT: Jumat, 14 Februari 2025 04.19.29 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: inspirational
+Kategori: friendship